 3. All feelings are welcome; no internal process is condemned.

-It’s rare to be completely honest about who you are, and to stretch yourself to let your partner do the same.
+It’s rare to be completely honest about who you are and to let your partner do the same.
 You may not like what you hear – in fact, it may trigger the hell out of you – but you’re willing to be triggered if it means your partner can be authentic.